-the dtic policies relevant to CIPC Summary of Policy the dtic Medium Term Strategic Plan 2019 - 2020 To promote structural transformation, towards a dynamic industrial and globally competitive economy and to broaden participation in the economy to strengthen economic development.
-Industrial Policy Action Plan (IPAP) 2018/19 - 2019/20 To facilitate diversification by promoting increase value- addition per capita and intensification of South Africa's industrialization process.
+the dtic policies relevant to CIPC Summary of Policy the dtic Medium Term Strategic Plan To promote structural transformation, towards a dynamic industrial and globally competitive economy and to broaden participation in the economy to strengthen economic development.
+Industrial Policy Action Plan 2018/19 - 2020/21 (IPAP) To facilitate diversification by promoting increase value-addition per capita and intensification of South Africa's industrialization process.
 Strategy on the Promotion of Entrepreneurship and Small Enterprise To increase supply for financial and non-financial support services and creating demand for small enterprise products and services through the reduction of small enterprise regulatory constraints.
-Corporate Law Reform Policy To promote growth, employment, innovation, stability, good governance, confidence in the South African business environment, as well as increase international competitiveness Co-operatives Development Policy for South Africa Create an enabling environment for co-operative enterprises which reduces the disparities between urban and rural businesses, and is conducive to entrepreneurship and to promote the development of economically sustainable co- operatives Integrated Strategy for the Development and Promotion of Co-operatives To grow all forms and types of co-operatives and the co- operatives movement, as well as increase its contribution to the country's GDP growth rate, economic transformation and social impact.
+Corporate Law Reform PolicyTo promote growth, employment, innovation, stability, g governance, confidence in the South African business et as well as increase international competitiveness.
+Co-operatives Development Policy for South Africa Create an enabling environment for co-operative enterprises were disparities between urban and rural businesses, and conducive to entrepreneurship and to promote the development economically sustainable co-operatives.
+Integrated Strategy for the Development and Promotion of Co- operatives To grow all forms and types of co-operatives and the co-operatives movement, as well as increase its contribution to the country's GDP growth rate, economic transformation and social impact.

-1.3 International Treaties and Agreements
+2.3 International Treaties and Agreements